Sam Johnstone was clearly a proud man after making his senior bow for Manchester United against Shanghai Shenhua.

 "We've been together a long time and there were a lot of youngsters on the field."

 Sir Alex commented, also on MUTV, about his England Under-19 international, who looks set to either be third-choice at Old Trafford next term or head out again on loan.

 "He didn't have anything to do," said the boss.
 "But he's going to be a good keeper.
-We all know that he's tremendously talented and he's only 19 and
+We all know

 * Penalty shoot-out hero at Old Trafford in the Barclays Premier Reserve League play-off final against Aston Villa.